Eejain/eejain.com/content/_index.md

 ## Who is speaking? {#who-is-speaking}

 ---
 Hi there, this is Eejain.
-And here's for Egbal.

 Many tags can be attached to me: a young scholar dangling between publish or perish, a half-made geek plus self-taught scribbler,  and an enthusiast with all things quaint yet profound.